 - Larger letters – over 10,000 larger letters

 Direct mail fulfilment occurs between the physical printing of the mail campaign and the postage and distribution of it.
-This stage is frequently called direct mail fulfilment and includes processes such as data cleansing, materials preparation, collation, folding, closing, bundling, packaging and courier collection.
+This stage is frequently called direct mail fulfilment and includes processes such as data cleansing, materials preparation, collation, folding, closing, bundling, packaging, and courier collection.

-In some cases, there may also be a poly-wrapping phase, this is a handy technique to use for sending multiple inserts without the expense of envelopes.
-The fulfilment phase has its complexities and can be challenging for many organisations to manage in-house.
-Requiring significant investment in mailing house technologies many organisations can’t realise sufficient ROI from investing in poly-wrapping mail fulfilment equipment.
+In some cases, there may also be a poly-wrapping phase which is a handy technique for sending multiple inserts without the expense of envelopes.
+The fulfilment phase has its complexities and can be challenging for many organisations to manage in-house as it requires significant investment in mailing house technologies.
+As a result, many organisations can’t realise sufficient ROI from investing in poly-wrapping mail fulfilment equipment.

-- Direct mail – a definition
+- Direct Mail – A Definition

-- Direct marketing – a definition
+- Direct Marketing – A Definition

-- Mailing house – a definition
+- Mailing House – A Definition

-- Mailshots – a definition
+- Mailshots – A Definition

-Direct mail campaigns with bakergoodchild?
+Direct Mail Campaigns with bakergoodchild?

 Work with bakergoodchild and we can manage the entire direct mail campaign process with you from concept through to distribution.
 Why not call us today on 0800 612 1972 to discuss your requirements and create your own live definition of a direct mail campaign?
 You can also contact us via our contact us page here.
 We very much look forward to hearing from you.